 Virtual art can be considered a post-convergent art form based on the bringing together of art and technology, thus containing all previous media as subsets.

 In his book From Technological to Virtual Art, Frank Popper traces the development of immersive, interactive new media art from its historical antecedents through today’s digital art, computer art, cybernetic art, multimedia and net art.

-Popper shows that contemporary virtual art is a further refinement of the technological art of the late twentieth century – and also a departure from it.
+Popper shows that contemporary virtual art is a further refinement of the technological art of the late twentieth century and also a departure from it.
 What is new about this new media art, he argues, is its humanization of technology, its emphasis on interactivity, its philosophical investigation of the real and the virtual, and its multisensory nature.

 This commitment and openness found in virtual art can be traced to the theories of Umberto Eco and other aestheticians. – Frank Popper

-Licensing & Management
+Licensing & Contact

 VIBER @ ( + 44 ) 7481219342nb : Send text message prior to calling as unknown numbers are ignored.